derekmichaelwright/dblogr/content/agdata/crops_world/index.md

 active = true  # Activate this widget? true/false
 weight = 3  # Order that this section will appear.

-title = "Crop Production World" subtitle = "Graphs of of world crop production using FAO data" summary  = "Graphs of of world crop production using FAO data" tags = [ "agData", "Regions" ]
+title = "World Crop Production" subtitle = "Graphs of of world crop production using FAO data" summary  = "Graphs of of world crop production using FAO data" tags = [ "agData", "Regions" ]